 What if I told you that the cost of a fit-out is dependent on two main factors?
 Well, it’s true.
 And to give some insight into how these figures are determined, we have included our wealth of knowledge and experience in preparing the information below for potential clients like yourself who may be curious about this subject.

-Office fit outs vary in price.
-We offer the following budget information that may be a helpful guideline based on your needs while planning for office relocation or refurbishment of current space.
+Office fit-outs vary in price.
+We offer the following budget information that may be a helpful guideline based on your needs while planning for office relocation or refurbishment of the current space.
 Our costs can largely depend on technical specifications such as what features are necessary, like communications room and security systems which will affect our final quote to you; please keep this range of prices only advice when looking at starting up an office!

-Average Office Fit Out Costs
+Average Office Fit-Out Costs

 Offices vary massively in terms of usage and function, so there are many possibilities when it comes to the outcome of a fit-out or refurbishment project.
 As a rough rule of thumb, comprehensive refurbishments can cost anywhere from $600 to $800 per square metre.
 That includes everything – new furniture, air conditioning etc., as well as reception desks with meeting rooms attached and even cafés for that extra touch!

 Helping you find the perfect fit-out for your office is our top priority.
 If you are on a tight budget, we recommend going with one of our basic packages to make sure that everything is functional and attractive but without any added extras like large windows or dual screens.
 To add flexibility it may be best if every employee has their own space so they can work independently when needed as well as grow into different roles within the company in case business suddenly picks up again!